Capgemini/gov-prototype-by-prompt/README.md

 You can test prototypes live, share them with others, and download them to run them locally.
 You can also edit prototypes to make iterative improvements.

+This is an exploratory proof-of-concept developed by the AI & Innovation Lab within Capgemini's Digital Excellence team to showcase the potential for AI to transform user research.

 See [the user guides](/docs/help/) for more information about how the application works.
 These are also available when the application is running.

 If you would like to contribute, please see the instructions in [docs/CONTRIBUTING.md](/docs/CONTRIBUTING.md).
 Notable changes will be documented in [docs/CHANGELOG.md](/docs/CHANGELOG.md).

 If you want to contact the maintainers directly, please [complete this form](https://forms.office.com/e/bctaftxd8h).